Normal defecation can be any brown, that is, from the lightest to the darkest shade.

 Treatments for yellow diarrhea in babies

-- Feeding babies with breast milk or formula should be continued normally.
+- Feeding babies with breast milk or formula should be continued usually.

 - Babies should get more water between their meals.

-- Doctors should be consulted before giving babies any type of oral rehydration solution.
+- Doctors should be consulted before giving babies any oral rehydration solution.

-- Babies can easily become dehydrated so they must be carefully monitored.
+- Babies can quickly become dehydrated, so they must be carefully monitored.

 Treatments for yellow diarrhea in children